craftycodie/MineOnline/README.md

 - Launcher Authentication and Updates

-- Server Authentication (online-mode and verify-names)
+- Secure Server Authentication (online-mode and verify-names)

 - Resizable & Fullscreenable Applets with Mac and Linux Support